gvwilson/thirdbit/src/fiction/iffy/index.md

 "Come on.
 Let's get this done."

 He asked fewer questions after that, but despite his obvious distaste he clearly knew how coal engines worked.
-Half an hour after they started, the lasers that ignited the coal dust it used for fuel were sparking and zapping in perfect time and the cinder clog that had been blocking the intake pipe had finally been dislodged.
+Half an hour after they started, the cinder clog that had been blocking the intake pipe had been dislodged and the lasers that ignited the coal dust it used for fuel were sparking and zapping in perfect time.
-She would normally have let the engine run for a few minutes to test it, but the thought of Wales not saying anything if she did made her leave it for later.
+She would normally have let the engine run for a while to test it, but at the thought of Wales not saying anything if she did she shut it down instead.

 Aunt Naggie made noodles for lunch.
 The smell of synthetic coconut milk,